khill42/OSC_IntroHPC/_episodes/99_SLURMscheduler.md

 The number that first appears is your Job ID.
 When the job is completed, you will get two files: an Output and an Error file (even if there is no errors).
 They will be named {JobName}.o{JobID} and {JobName}.e{JobID} respectively.

 And that's all we need to do to submit a job.
-To check on our job's status, we use the command `qstat`.
+To check on our job's status, we use the command `squeue`.

 ```
-~> qstat -u username
+~> squeue -u username
 owens-batch.ten.osc.edu:
                                                                                   Req'd       Req'd       Elap
 Job ID                  Username    Queue    Jobname          SessID  NDS   TSK   Memory      Time    S   Time